 TOT Tax: 12.25%

-- Links to restrictions:
+- Link to restrictions

 - Indians Wells has very strict short-term rental regulations.

 - Owners need a permit and business license.
 The permit fee is $159, while the fee for the business license is $89.

 - Owners have to rent for a minimum of 29 nights – unless the house falls under an HOA with its own regulations that don’t have a minimum.
 There are only a few of these and they would be able to specify to the owner if the house falls under that HOA if the owner provides them an address of the house they’re investing in.